 I would love to hear your feedback.
 Seriously, even if you just want to tell me I’m insane, I honestly want to know what you think of my experience.
 You can contact me here.

 I would also like to send you a free gift that I hope will help you on your own spiritual journey.
-If you don’t believe that God is real, or perhaps you just have questions about God, let me send you this book (click here), The Reason for God by Tim Keller.
-This book is one that I have read more than once, and is written by a man who I greatly respect.
-Tim Keller is not some slick religious guy trying to sell you something or a political activist posing as a preacher.
-He is a very humble, intelligent, authentic individual who makes some excellent points in this book.
+If you have doubts about God, or perhaps you just have questions, let me send you this book (click here), The Reason for God by Tim Keller.
+This book is one that I have read more than once, and has been helpful for me in strengthening my faith.
+Tim Keller is not some slick religious guy trying to sell you something, he is an intelligent thinker who makes some excellent points in this book.
 See what he has to say about God, what do you have to lose? (click here)

 My decision to read the Bible changed my life.
 I mean that.
 If you’ve never read the Bible for yourself, I want to encourage you to do that.
 No matter what you think of it, the Bible is the number one best seller in the history of humanity.
 It has changed the lives of millions, including myself.
 It can also be a bit intimidating to just pick up and read.
 But if God is real, then it makes sense that He would leave some way for us to know Him.
 I would encourage you to start in the New Testament, with any of the Gospels – Matthew, Mark, Luke, or John.
 These are simple accounts of the life of Jesus.
 Another thing I have found extremely helpful is to get a study Bible.
 A study Bible contains lots of helpful notes on the bottom of every page that will help you understand what you are reading.
 If you are serious about wanting to read the Bible, let me send you one!
 Click here